peter-sharp/notable-to-folders/README.md

 ## Usage

 1. Open `index.html` in a web browser
-2. Drag your Notable markdown files into the drop zone
+2. Drag your Notable markdown files or ZIP archives into the drop zone
-3. Wait for processing to complete
+3. Wait for processing to complete (ZIP files will be automatically extracted)
 4. Download the organized ZIP file
 5. Extract to your desired location

 ## Supported File Formats

 - **Markdown files** (`.md`) with YAML frontmatter
+- **ZIP archives** (`.zip`) containing markdown files
 - Files must follow Notable's format with tags in frontmatter:

 ```yaml